lmammino/rust-advent/y2020/ex10/README.md

 Because adapters can only connect to a source 1-3 jolts lower than its rating, in order to use every adapter, you'd need to choose them like this:

-  -The charging outlet has an effective rating of 0 jolts, so the only adapters that could connect to it directly would need to have a joltage rating of `1`, `2`, or `3` jolts.
+ - The charging outlet has an effective rating of 0 jolts, so the only adapters that could connect to it directly would need to have a joltage rating of `1`, `2`, or `3` jolts.
 Of these, only one you have is an adapter rated `1` jolt (difference of `1`).
  - From your `1-jolt` rated adapter, the only choice is your `4-jolt` rated adapter (difference of `3`).
  - From the `4-jolt` rated adapter, the adapters rated `5`, `6`, or `7` are valid choices.
 However, in order to not skip any adapters, you have to pick the adapter rated `5 jolts` (difference of `1`).
  - Similarly, the next choices would need to be the adapter rated `6` and then the adapter rated `7` (with difference of `1` and `1`).